dhlevi/reproj-helper/README.md

 // Add a def
 projector.addDefinition('Some Code', 'A definition string')

+// Add a def by searching epsg.io projector.addDefinitionFromEpsgIo('EPSG:2154')
 ```

 Pretty simple!
 Use the static initializer if you're running a one-off projection, and instantiate an object if you'll be doing a bunch.

 ### Got anything else?